Topstep Funded Account Rules Are Explained in Detail for Traders

 Promotion to the Live Funded Account unlocks even more flexibility.
 After each cycle of five winning days, traders can withdraw up to 50% of their trading profits.

-When you reach 30 total winning days in Live, payouts become daily, and you can access up to 100% of your balance.
+When you reach 30 total winning days in Live, payouts become daily, and you can access up to 100% of your share of the account balance.
 However, withdrawing the full amount will trigger account closure, since the balance will be reduced to the Maximum Loss Limit.

 The table below compares the two payout stages: